-The Hof ter Saksen in Beveren is a closed park of 13.5 hectare divided into different sections.
-Top “attraction” is the beautiful 18th-century castle.
+The Hof ter Saksen in Beveren is a closed park of 13.5 hectares divided into different sections.
+The top “attraction” is the beautiful 18th-century castle.

 The castle has recently been renovated, but the city of Beveren has yet to decide what its function will be.
 Possibilities are to house a restaurant or exhibition rooms in the castle.
 I'm thinking a combination of both would be great.
 They could even put up art in the restaurant!